hashicorp/terraform-enterprise-helm/docs/configuration.md

 ## Custom Agent Image

 Terraform Enterprise pulls the publicly available [hashicorp/tfc-agent:latest](https://hub.docker.com/r/hashicorp/tfc-agent) image when kubernetes jobs are scheduled to execute plans and applies.
-If a custom tfc-agent image is required or the tfc-agent image should be pulled from a private container registry you can set the following environment variables:
+The following variables are available to customize the source of a tfc-agent image and the credentials used when pulling that image:

 * `TFE_RUN_PIPELINE_IMAGE` : The tfc-agent path.
 This can include a private registry source. eg. `privateregistry.azurecr.io/tfc-agent:latest`
 * `TFE_RUN_PIPELINE_KUBERNETES_IMAGE_PULL_SECRET_NAME` : The name of an ImagePullSecret in the `[namespace]-agents` namespace to use when pulling the custom source tfc-agent image.

 If an ImagePullSecret is required to access a private repository you must create the secret within the `[namespace]-agents` namespace after this helm chart has installed, but before attempting a plan or apply.
-See [Prerequisites](#prerequisites) for instructions for creating ImagePullSecrets.
+See [Prerequisites](../README.md#prerequisites) for instructions for creating ImagePullSecrets.

 ## Custom CA Certificates

 Terraform Enterprise supports the addition of custom CA certificates to the application runtime in oder to facilitate private certificate authorities in secure or restricted environments.
-These are exposed to the application as a pem formatted file mounted at runtime.
+These are exposed to the application as a `pem` formatted file mounted at runtime.
 This helm chart eases the management of the contents of this file mount and the path at which it is mounted by exposing the following values:

 ```yaml
 tls: